DigiBP/25DIGIBP4/README.md

 **Roles involved in the process**:

 **Internal**
-- Customer Service (CS): handles the incoming PO, the availability of ordered goods and informs other process participants of the outcome
+- Customer Service (CS): handles the incoming PO including the check of availability of ordered goods and informs other process participants of the outcome
 - Procurement: involved in procuring ordered items which are out-of-stock
 - Planner: involved in planning the production of out-of-stock items
 - Dispatch: performs warehouse jobs (picking and packing) in preparation to shipping goods

 **External**:
 - Customer
-- Vendor (interaction with vendors is not modelled as it´s out of scope of this project)
+- Vendor (interaction with vendors not modelled as it´s out of scope of this project)

 ## Process Description